WEC-Sim/WEC-Sim/docs/user/advanced_features.rst

 To use this, select a Flex Body Block from the WEC-Sim Library (under Body Elements) and initialize it in the WEC-Sim input file as any other body.
-Calculating dynamic response of WECs considering structural flexibilities using WEC-Sim should consist of multiple steps, including:
+Calculating dynamic response of WECs considering structural flexibility using WEC-Sim should consist of multiple steps, including:

 * Modal analysis of the studied WEC to identify a set of system natural